in28minutes/in28minutes-initiatives/The-in28Minutes-Way/readme.md

 We spend time every day visualizing how we can make your course experiences better.

-> You are a 28Minuter if you spend atleast half an hour a day in making your dreams come true.
+> You are a 28Minuter if you spend atleast half an hour a day in making your dreams come a step closer.

 ## Hands-on